archivesspace/archivesspace/README.md

 # Credits

-ArchivesSpace 1.0 has been developed by [Hudson Molonglo](http://www.hudsonmolonglo.com) in partnership with the New York University Libraries, UC San Diego Libraries, and University of Illinois Urbana-Champaign Library and with funding from the Andrew W. Mellon Foundation, organizational support from
+ArchivesSpace 1.0 was developed by [Hudson Molonglo](http://www.hudsonmolonglo.com) in partnership with the New York University Libraries, UC San Diego Libraries, and University of Illinois Urbana-Champaign Library and with funding from the Andrew W. Mellon Foundation, organizational support from